What is a VPN Kill Switch

 Surfshark is a BVI (British Virgin Islands) based VPN service like ExpressVPN that provides a commendable internet kill switch feature.
 Fortunately, you can use this amazing feature on multiple devices such as Windows, Mac, Android, or iOS.

-If you want to use NordVPN, you will need to pay $3.71/month to get its 2-year plan subscription at a decent 68% discount and 30-day refund policy.
+If you want to use NordVPN, you will need to pay $3.30/month to get its 2-year plan subscription with 3 months free at a decent 72% discount and a 30-day refund policy.

 PureVPN is a Hong Kong-based VPN service that offers a useful internet kill switch feature to its users.
 Subscribers can avail kill switch feature on Windows, Mac, Android, and iOS devices to protect their online security comprehensively.